What are houses in multiple occupation (HMOs)?

 Landlords are responsible for carrying out fire risk assessments for common areas in HMOs.

-Most HMO landlords in Scotland must carry out risk assessments under the Fire (Scotland) Act 2005 and the Fire Safety (Scotland) Regulations 2006.
-For specific guidance on fire risk assessments in Scotland, read the Scottish Government’s guidance
+Most HMO landlords in Scotland must carry out risk assessments under the Fire (Scotland) Act 2005 and The Fire Safety (Scotland) Regulations 2006.
+For specific guidance on fire risk assessments in Scotland, read the Scottish government’s guidance on fire and rescue.

 Other safety considerations for HMO landlords